 While preparing for the Loop, the Parrents focused on safety and education, including a preschool program for Jaxon.
 One of Danielle's favorite parts of the trip was the dual parenting for all their activities including boat schooling.
 Craig did most of the piloting and, while on long, calm stretches, helped give quizzes, spelling tests, weekly tests, handled flash cards, or tutored math.
 The kids were motivated to get their formal schoolwork done by noon so they could move on to arts-and-crafts projects, using materials brought or found along the way.
 Or, they might put together a play store, set prices, sell products, and make change.

 Traveling when the kids were very young helped mold them to the idea, pace, and lifestyle.
 It helped that they were at an age where playing together was still fun for them.
 Danielle says, "It might be tougher for families with older children who might miss their lifelong friends, sports, dating, and modern conveniences."
 She says the children really didn't miss things they'd left behind, except for their extended family.
 So, grandparents and other relatives met them at different places along heir route.
 Many Loopers are grandparents themselves, so they frequently assumed that role with the Parrent kids.
 Part of the children's personal growth came from learning to be comfortable talking to adults they met along the way.
 Being trusted by some of those folks to dog-sit while the owners left their boats for a while also boosted the kids' confidence.

-Great children's books about the sea, ways to keep kids happy onboard, and one family's story of cruising with their kids
+Children's books about the sea, and one family's story of cruising with their kids

-The Great Loop allows you to navigate, thanks to locks and canals, all the way around the eastern US in your boat
+The Great Loop allows you to navigate all the way around the eastern U.S. in your boat